rovelazqu/rovelazqu.github.io/_pages/about.md

 This research project analyzes the generation of scientific knowledge for socio-ecological sustainability (SKSES) in Latin America over the past 30 years.
 The study focuses on the structuring of scientific networks, encompassing both expert and non-expert actors.
 Methodologically, the research addresses field configuration using a scientometric approach, which combines two-mode network analysis and structural topic modeling on big data sources.
 Led by [Dr. Julien Van Hulst](https://scholar.google.com/citations?user=sGOz_P4AAAAJ&hl=en), this project is sponsored by the National Research and Development Agency in Chile (FONDECYT N°1220560, Chile).

-Keywords: Sustainability Science, Sociology of Science, Social Network Analysis, Structural Semantic Analysis.
+**Keywords**: Sustainability Science, Sociology of Science, Social Network Analysis, Structural Semantic Analysis.

 <br>